 SchooLinks is a modern, college and career readiness platform to prepare students for what comes after graduation.
 SchooLinks helps students discover their interests and strengths, explore colleges and careers, and create a personal graduation plan that best reflects their post-secondary goals.
 SchooLinks at Sycamore Junior High School is accessible in 7th and 8th grades by students and their parents.
-Students will continue their SchoolLinks exploration througout their high school years so all activites/progress will follow them from the Junior High.
+Students will continue their SchoolLinks exploration throughout their high school years so all activities/progress will follow them from the Junior High.

 All of the SchooLinks features are designed with students in mind to help them become career, college, and life ready.
 SchooLinks features are incredibly user-friendly and content can be easily comprehended by students.

 **Junior High students will begin using SchooLinks during the 2nd semester of the 2021-2022 school year.

 - Complete a student onboarding activity to familiarize them with SchooLinks